Free Debt Relief Programs: Not Even a Penny?

-The Plan: If you have good credit, a low DTI, and equity in your house and you want to find debt relief through a lower interest rate and lower monthly payments, then a cash out mortgage refinance is a good debt relief options.
-Although you will stretch out your payments, by making them affordable, you will be able to meet your obligations.
+The Plan: If you have good credit, a low DTI, and equity in your house and you want to find debt relief through a lower interest rate and lower monthly payments, then a cash-out mortgage refinance is a good debt relief options.
+Although you will stretch out your payments by making them affordable, you will be able to meet your obligations.

 Credit Counseling and Debt Management

 Free?: Credit counseling has regulated upfront and monthly fees.
 Debt Management companies take monthly fees for their services.
 These professional services charge you money, but provide a service, for many, that is difficult to do alone.
-If you are disciplined, then make a good payment plan you can stick to and try to negotiate lower rates.
+If you are disciplined, then make a reasonable payment plan you can stick to and try to negotiate lower rates.

-Free?: Even though you are in a hardship, bankruptcy costs money, including court fees and legal fees.
-I do not recommend filing a bankruptcy without legal aid.
+Free?: Even though you are in hardship, bankruptcy costs money, including court fees and legal fees.
+I do not recommend filing bankruptcy without legal aid.
 If you cannot afford it, then look for free or low-cost legal assistance.

 Explore Programs Through Free Consultations